Web Form Design: From Acquaintances to BFFs in a Few Clicks

 - Use a cryptic message but don’t be dishonest and leave zero room for misunderstandings.

-Okay, one super-pro tip and moving on: Include a countdown timer, please!
+Just one super-pro tip: Include a countdown timer, please!
 Especially if your online form has anything to do with an offer or something a prospect can use in a short and/or specific time-frame, say, a discount code.

 And now, let’s move on to…